Returning to normal as COVID-19 restrictions ease can also be tough if you have a visible difference. We share some tips to help you adjust.

 Wearing a mask or face covering

-Some people with a visible difference may find this challenging, while others may find it comforting – and some may feel conflicted, experiencing both these feelings.
+The mask mandate has now been dropped, although mask wearing is still advised in some settings.
+Some people with a visible difference may find this challenging for different reasons.
 You can read more about this on our page about masks and face coverings.

-If your condition, mark or scar prevents you from wearing a mask or face covering in the advised way, you may feel anxious that people might notice or comment on this.
-You may be worried about the physical impact wearing a mask or face covering has on your condition.
-Some people are exempt from wearing a face covering.
-To find out more, read the government guidance.
+If your condition, mark or scar prevents you from wearing a mask or face covering in the advised way, you may feel anxious that people might notice or comment on this – even following the relaxation of the mask mandate.
+You may be worried about the physical impact wearing a mask or face covering has on your condition, but also wish to wear one to reduce the risk of catching or spreading COVID-19.

 What can I do?